katelyn-hucker/python-template/README.md

 # .devcontainer
 -------------------------
 The .devcontainer folder contains the Dockerfile and associated .json file.
-This runs the development project.
+The Dockerfile builds a container that will be used in the dev environment, then the .json file configures the container.
+This provides a consistent devlopment environment for software engineers to jointly work on projects.

 # Github Actions
 -------------------------